Israel envoy demands probe after effigy of Jewish tycoon left at Ukraine synagogue

 Last year rights groups Human Rights Watch, Amnesty International, Front Line Defenders and Freedom House wrote an open letter to the authorities under a previous government urging them to do more to tackle cases of attacks and intimidation of by radical groups.

-Ukraine nationalised its largest lender PrivatBank in 2016 against the wishes of owner Kolomoisky and his business partner.
+Ukraine nationalized its largest lender PrivatBank in 2016 against the wishes of owner Kolomoisky and his business partner.

-A court in Kiev on Thursday suspended hearing one of the cases brought by Kolomoisky to overturn the nationalisation.
+A court in Kiev on Thursday suspended hearing one of the cases brought by Kolomoisky to overturn the nationalization.